yuzunekoayu/stylish/week-2/part-3/README.md

 ### Step 2: Handle Stock of Product Variants

-Every variant has its' own `stock record` which we have taken from `Get Product Details API`.
+Every variant has its' own `stock record` which we have taken from `Product Details API`.
 We should handle stock record carefully:

 1. Stock record makes the limit of quantity user can buy at one time.